 REQUIRED MATERIALS: Access to internet by tablet, computer.

 SUITABLE FOR 1ST YEAR STUDENTS: Yes

-UNIQUE TRAINING OFFERED IN THIS COURSE: This course uniquely offers a strong physical and quantitative approach to a number of biological topics and methods.
+UNIQUE TRAINING OFFERED IN THIS COURSE: This course uniquely offers a strong quantitative approach to a number of biological topics and methods.
 The course will extend the content of the Biochemistry course.
 The course or its equivalent will be a requirement for Prof. Gennrich’s methods course.

 STUDENT ASSESSMENTS: There will mid course and final multiple choice tests.
 Attendance and participation will be 33% of evaluation.